McNopper/ZeroInfinity/README.md

 ## Credits

-Thanks to Eric Lengyel for asking the initial right questions.
+Thanks go to Eric Lengyel for asking the right initial questions.

-Thanks a lot, to my family and their patience having me as a 🤓.
+Thanks to my family for their patience in having me as a 🤓.

-Thanks to 🤖, for cross checking the math, wording and implementation.
+Thanks to 🤖 for cross‑checking the math, wording, and implementation.

+Thanks go to Ingeborg Kettern, one of my mathematics professors, for the original motivation and for all the stories about Carl Friedrich Gauß.

 ## Note